 Remember animals will have bad behaviors when they are trying to let their owner know they are sick, or in pain.
 Cats will often refuse to use the litter box.
 Opting to do their 'business' in the floor.
 No your feline friend does not hate you.
 It is because they are trying to alert their owner to a urinary tract infection or other health issues.
 So it is important to note drastic behavior changes.
 Don't dismiss them as part of the adjustment experience.

 Do you have a favorite pet?
 What is it?

 Let The Right Pet Choose You

 You will notice many of the dogs seem to have no interest in coming to the kennel gate to check out you or your family.
-If a dog exhibits behaviors like running to the kennel gate, barking, jumping and wagging its tail; odds are the dog is very interested in choosing your for their forever home.
+If a dog exhibits behaviors like running to the kennel gate, barking, jumping and wagging its tail.
+Odds are the dog is very interested in choosing your for their forever home.

-So when all else fails - let your pet choose you, it will likely be the best fit you could ever hope for!
+So when all else fails.
+Let your pet choose you, it will likely be the best fit you could ever hope for!

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.